Hi-PACE/hipace/docs/source/run/parameters.rst

     The default value of this function corresponds to a flat Ez field at the position of the SALAME beam.
     Note: `zeta` is always less than or equal to `zeta_initial` and `Ez_initial` is typically below zero for electron beams.

+* ``hipace.background_density_SI`` (`float`) optional
+    Background plasma density in SI units.
+Certain physical modules (collisions, ionization, radiation reactions) depend on the actual background density.
+    Hence, in normalized units, they can only be included, if a background plasma density in SI units is provided using this input parameter.

 Field solver parameters
 -----------------------